-But their lives were difficult.
-For the rest of the school year, they faced constant verbal and physical harassment — Melba Pattillo had acid thrown in her face, Gloria Ray was pushed down the stairs, Minnijean Brown was expelled for retaliating after a group of girls threw a purse full of combination locks at her.
+Once they were in school, their lives were difficult.
+For the rest of the school year, they faced constant verbal and physical harassment — Pattillo had acid thrown in her face, Ray was pushed down the stairs and Brown was expelled for retaliating after a group of girls threw a purse full of combination locks at her.
 Brown's mother was even fired from her job because she wouldn't give in to pressure to pull her daughter out of the school.

-On May 25, 1958 Ernest Green was the only one of the Nine that graduated from Central High.
-He was the first African-American to walk out of the school with a diploma.
+On May 25, 1958, Green was the only one of the Nine that graduated from Central High.
+He was the first African American to walk out of the school with a diploma.
 As for the rest of the students, they either received their diplomas through correspondence programs or from other high schools.

 The Little Rock Nine went on to accomplish great things in their professional careers, some of them serving in the areas of higher education, mental health, and the criminal justice system.
 Green served under President Jimmy Carter as his assistant secretary in the Department of Labor.
 Pattillo became a reporter for NBC.
 Brown worked under President Bill Clinton in the Department of the Interior as the deputy assistant secretary for workforce diversity.